apriltuesday/apriltuesday.github.io/blog/_posts/2019-06-05-question-answering.md

     * importance of conversation history
         * but after a certain point models stop using history, whereas human performance continues to improve
 * "...and then BERT came out"
-    * does better than humans now on this dataset :face_palm:
+    * does better than humans now on this dataset
 * "so... what are we going to do? this paper *just* came out...." :joy:
 * next steps
     * why do these models work? are they resolving coreference or using heuristics?